 I would also recommend no piercings other than one set of earrings and no visible tattoos.
 Women should also not put on a heavy amount of makeup and should keep their hair pinned back and out of their face.
 Not only will the interviewer find such things inappropriate, patients want to be cared for by a person who seems modest and professional.

 You should smell professional.
 That means no smoking prior to arriving.
 If you do smoke, do so before showering, brushing your teeth, and getting dressed.
 This includes avoiding being around others while they are smoking.
-Just because you don't smell anything doesn't mean anybody else can.
+Just because you don't smell anything doesn't mean nobody else can.

 You should also avoid heavy amounts of perfume and cologne.
 Too much can be off putting for not only the interviewer, but many patients also find it bothersome.
 I've actually witnessed many patients complain of someone using too much perfume to the point of refusing their care.
 Using deodorant and wearing clean clothes should be enough to smell clean.